gustavomazzoni/appstore-toprank-api/README.md

 * Rspec to Test the application (Rspec)
 * Minimize the http request calls to api where possible
 * Consider as many possible inputs as possible and test for edge cases
-* Develop the application using the best software development practices Quality of the code is the key.
+* Develop the application using the best software development practices.
+Quality of the code is the key.

 ## Solution